cbcj3000/Parking-Violations-OpenLayers/README.md

 - Total Records that says how many records are in the specified data range
 - Start and End year drop downs that filter the data when apply is clicked
 - Switch mode that shows the two different ways to view the map, as a heatmap and as a clustered map

+Notes:
+- The year dropdowns reset when the page reloads after applying the selected filter
+- The total records shows the actual amount of records but as it states in the about tab, only 200,000 records show at a time.
+I set it to this amount(you can see where this is done in views.py) as it is the amount of data that could load in a reasonable amount of time(around 15-20 seconds)